-Summer Bike Camp offers full-day cost-free week-long programs to local children, ages 8-13, helping young people to incorporate fun and safe bicycling into their daily lives.
+Summer Bike Camp offers full-day cost-free week-long programs to local children to Newport children ages 8-13.
+We have a special week for LGBTQ youth ages 11-18.
+Camp focuses on helping young people to incorporate fun and safe bicycling into their daily lives.
 Campers ride trails, practice bike mechanics, and learn the rules of the road – applying it all to fun group outings every day.
 This summer, bike activities will be complemented by various other activities, including gardening, hiking, birding, and art projects.

 Camper Ayla Tripler had a great time in the pilot year.
 “Kids should come to Bike Camp because they’ll make lots of new friends, including the counselors.
 You get to learn about riding a bike with gears, change a flat tire and how to put on a helmet properly.
 I had so much fun!”

 Camp Director and Bike Newport’s Director of Education, Clare Woodhead, shared the plan, “The campers will have a great time riding and getting greasy with us – they’ll gain knowledge, confidence, and new friends – and they’ll all end the summer with their own bike and safety equipment.
 These kids learn advanced bike handling skills, and how to be predictable and visible.
 It’s wonderful for freedom as well as safety and self-esteem.
 Last year was a stunning success.
 We are so excited to be up and running again – for even more kids thanks to so many people in the community, and our friends at Powered by Prince and RIDOT.”